 If you like your cycling with blockbuster sights and seafood try the Crab and Winkle Way.
 This 7.5 mile, mostly traffic-free cycle route heads from Cathedral-city Canterbury, through woodland and an RSPB reserve to the seafood restaurants and funky shops of Whitstable.

 For adrenaline-fuelled adventures try the wooded mountain bike trails of Bedgebury Forest, near Royal Tunbridge Wells; hire bikes from Quench Cycles.
 Or there's the challenging BMX tracks of Cyclopark, near Dartford.
 Or maybe jump on the latest craze of electric bikes, with guided tours from the UK Electric Bike Centre.
-Betteshanger Country Park also has 10km of mountain bike trails for you to explore.
+Betteshanger Country Park also has 10km of mountain bike trails for you to explore, while lake-side paths and exhilarating off-road tracks can be found at Bewl Water.

 Great rail connections and plenty of cycle hire points near the key routes mean you can even leave the car at home if you choose.